St Mary’s Graveyard, Martham

 To find the photograph of a gravestone you want, first go to the alphabetical list of people buried there by clicking on the link at the end of this paragraph.
 The list is in alphabetical surname order.
 Married ladies are listed under their married surname but their maiden name is also given where it is known.
 Some people are listed more than once because there is more than one photograph of their grave.
 Find the person you want and make a note of the section and plot the grave is in plus the Image Number.
 The graveyard is divided into nine sections from A to I for administrative purposes.
 In order to make a photo easier to find they have been divided into the nine sections from A to I and two others for the plaques.
 Come back to this page and click on the section link shown below which will take you to the gallery of photos for that section.
 Scroll to the Image Number you want, this will start with DSCF….

-The first image in each galley is a plan of the plots for the section concerned.
-This may be of help if you are visiting the graveyard and want to find the grave by row and plot number.
+The first image in each gallery is a plan of the plots for the section concerned.
+This may be of help if you are visiting the graveyard and want to find the grave.

 And, there’s more!

 - The oldest graves in the churchyard are near the church porch in sections B, C and D.

 - The church burial records go back to 1558 but those between 1728 and 1758 have been lost.

 - Sadly, none of the earliest burial records have surviving gravestones.
 The oldest surviving visible graves date back to 1722 & 1723 and they belong to William Creasey (1653-1722) and his wife Margaret, nee Riches (1664-1723).
 They can be found opposite the porch door.
 William was the village schoolmaster.

 - The oldest person buried in the graveyard is Judith Goose, nee Dove.
 She was 104 when she died in 1954.
 She was married to Benjamin and they lived at Rose Farm, Cess.